kree-nickm/mooncord-dnd-bot/README.md

 1. Install [Node.js](https://nodejs.org/en/download/).
 Make sure it is added to PATH or the below commands won't work without tweaks.
 2. Clone this repository into a directory of your choice.
 3. In that directory, run the command `npm install discord.js` to install the Discord API module.
+4. In that directory, do one or both of the below options to install the necessary module to access the application list:
-4. In that directory, run the command `npm install google-spreadsheet` to install the Google Drive API module.
+ * Run the command `npm install google-spreadsheet` to install the Google Drive API module.
+ * Run the command `npm install mysql` to install the MySQL module. __Note: This is not yet used, so it's only needed if you are developing the bot and want to update the MySQL-related code.__
 5. Setup the `config.json` file in that directory.
 If you have been provided with one, simply copy it into the directory and proceed to the [Host](#host) instructions.
 Otherwise, you'll need to follow the [Develop](#develop) instructions first.

 ### Develop